 - Cake Flour: This creates a lighter and more tender texture than AP flour.

-- Double-Acting Baking Powder: This helps add more height to the muffins.
+- Double-Acting Baking Powder: This helps muffins rise higher.

-- Low-Fat Buttermilk: This gives the muffins a nice tang.
+- Low-Fat Buttermilk: This adds a nice tang to the muffins.

-- Cinnamon: This adds a spicy warmth to the streusel.
+- Cinnamon: This adds warmth to the streusel.

 Pro Tips

-Don’t thaw frozen blueberries: If you use frozen blueberries, add them to the batter straight from the freezer.
-Using thawed frozen blueberries could leave behind purple streaks in your batter.
-Streaks may still appear when you stir them in, but they shouldn’t be visible after the muffins bake.
+➢Don't thaw frozen blueberries: If you use frozen blueberries, add them to the batter straight from the freezer.
+Thawed blueberries could streak your batter.
+They may still appear when you stir them in, but they shouldn't be visible after the muffins bake.

 Bake the muffins at a higher oven temperature-425F-initially, then lower the temperature to 350F to finish baking.
 That high initial heat helps the batter rise more quickly.
 Follow the recipe below for specific times.

-You can, but I would wash them by hand instead of in the dishwasher.
-Believe it or not, they can absorb the “flavor” of the dishwashing detergent over time, causing the muffins to develop a soapy taste as they bake in the oven.
-This happened to me once, and it took me a while to realize the culprit was silicone liners!
+Silicone muffin cups are fine to use, but I would wash them by hand instead of in the dishwasher.
+Believe it or not, they can absorb the "flavor" of the dishwashing detergent over time, causing the muffins to develop a soapy taste as they bake in the oven.
+Ask me how I know!

 Room temperature: These muffins can sit in an airtight container at room temperature for up to 2 days.